WeaverFi/cookietrack-api/README.md

 3. Deploying to Firebase can be done through `npm run deploy`.
 The script is already setup to compile from Typescript, update the `routes.json` file, etc.

-If you wish to test endpoints locally, take the following steps:
+If you wish to test endpoints locally, you have the following options in the `index.ts` file:

-- Turn off rate limiting by setting `rateLimited` to `false` in `index.ts`.
+- Test locally by setting `localTesting` to `true` and running `npm start`.

-- Enable the local server by uncommenting the `Starting Local Server` lines in `index.ts`.
+- Alternatively, you could test through Firebase's emulators by setting `emulatorTesting` to `true` instead and running `npm run emulator`.

-- Run `npm start` to start your local server.
+- Be sure to turn off rate limiting by setting `rateLimited` to `false`!

 The `cookietrack-types` npm package includes common typings for the API.
 Check out its repository [here](https://github.com/CookieTrack-io/cookietrack-types).